AmanAswal/100daysChallenge/README.md

 At the outset, it is useful to clarify the interests within the field and the goals which we want to achieve by engaging with the Telegram Group.

 ## Why you should take this challenge?🤔 <br>
 These 100 days will totally change your life.
 You will be prepared for placements.
-And most importantly, you will explore & learn a lot, a lot.<br> You will learn skills and can add them to your Resume. <br>
+And most importantly, you will explore & learn a lot, I mean a lot.<br> You will learn skills and can add them to your Resume. <br>
 <b>Pre-requisite : 100% determination and will to start/change.</b>

 ## Benefits of joining telegram group✨